Research

 Search the existing record, and log a sighting where it will be taken seriously.
 Reporting through more than one is worth it: different systems share data with different researcher networks.

-- National UFO Reporting Center (NUFORC).
-The largest public, searchable witness database, operating since 1974, with a report form.
+- National UFO Reporting Center (NUFORC) (opens in a new tab).
+The largest public, searchable witness database, operating since 1974, with a report form (opens in a new tab).

-- Enigma Labs.
+- Enigma Labs (opens in a new tab).
 A standardized, searchable database of 400,000+ reports, with a mobile app for reporting in real time.

-- UAP Database (UPDB).
+- UAP Database (UPDB) (opens in a new tab).
 A searchable database of UAP reports, with filters by location, date, and water encounters.

-- MUFON (Mutual UFO Network).
-A long-running investigative network with a structured field-investigation program and a case report system.
+- MUFON (Mutual UFO Network) (opens in a new tab).
+A long-running investigative network with a structured field-investigation program and a case report system (opens in a new tab).

-- National UFO Historical Records Center.
+- National UFO Historical Records Center (opens in a new tab).
 A nonprofit collecting and digitizing historical UFO records for researchers.

-- Archives for the Unexplained (Sweden).
+- Archives for the Unexplained (Sweden) (opens in a new tab).
 The world's largest physical library of UFO and paranormal literature, with a digitization program.

-- UAP Discovery: report a UAP.
+- UAP Discovery: report a UAP (opens in a new tab).
 A respectful reporting form, with pages for pilots, law enforcement, and first responders.

-- Near-Death Experience Research Foundation.
+- Near-Death Experience Research Foundation (opens in a new tab).
 A large, searchable collection of near-death accounts you can read and contribute to.

 Journalism and long-form

-- The Debrief.
+- The Debrief (opens in a new tab).
 A science-and-defense outlet that has broken several major UAP stories.

-- Liberation Times.
+- Liberation Times (opens in a new tab).
 A UK outlet with strong UK and U.S. government sourcing.

-- Douglas Dean Johnson.
+- Douglas Dean Johnson (opens in a new tab).
 Meticulous, documentation-focused analysis of what testimony actually says.

-- Christopher Mellon.
+- Christopher Mellon (opens in a new tab).
 A former U.S. Deputy Assistant Secretary of Defense for Intelligence on the policy and disclosure arc.

-- Americans for Safe Aerospace.
+- Americans for Safe Aerospace (opens in a new tab).
 Ryan Graves's pilot-led nonprofit; a channel for aircrew reports and a steady stream of testimony.

-- Need to Know (Coulthart and Zabel).
+- Need to Know (Coulthart and Zabel) (opens in a new tab).
 A weekly news show with strong sourcing and minimal speculation.

-- Theories of Everything (Curt Jaimungal).
+- Theories of Everything (Curt Jaimungal) (opens in a new tab).
 Long-form interviews with physicists, philosophers, and UAP figures.

-- UAP Guide.
+- UAP Guide (opens in a new tab).
 A short, illustrated primer built from verbatim quotes by generals, pilots, and officials; the fastest "is this real?" briefing.

-- Lehto Files (Chris Lehto).
+- Lehto Files (Chris Lehto) (opens in a new tab).
 A former F-16 pilot's analysis, strong on the aviation and physics side.

-- That UFO Podcast.
+- That UFO Podcast (opens in a new tab).
 A UK-hosted program with a broad mix of journalists, researchers, and experiencers.

-- Witness Citizen.
+- Witness Citizen (opens in a new tab).
 Investigative citizen journalism with deep dives into specific cases and documents.

 Contribute back